Skip to Content

 Connection Typeviewer_connection_typeTextFilterThe type of connection used by the player, as reported by the client when available: cellular, other, wifi, wired

-Device Brandviewer_device_manufacturerTextFilterDevice Manufacturer (e.g. Apple, Microsoft)
+Device Brandviewer_device_manufacturerTextFilterDevice Manufacturer (e.g. Apple, Microsoft, etc.)

 Device Modelviewer_device_modelFilterViewDevice Model (e.g. iPhone11,2)